 Health Risks

-Mold spores released into the air can lead to poor indoor air quality.
+Mold spores released into the air can drastically reduce indoor air quality.
 Breathing these spores can trigger allergies, asthma, or respiratory conditions.

-When you need AC mold removal, trust the experts.
+When you need AC mold removal, you should turn off your system immediately and contact a certified HVAC technician for a comprehensive cleaning and inspection.
 Your local Bryant dealer can perform a thorough cleaning and inspection, identifying underlying issues to prevent future growth.
 Schedule an air conditioning service appointment today to invest in a healthy, comfortable indoor environment.

 Mold in Air Conditioner FAQs